Archaeological Site File Services

 COVID-19 UPDATE: THE TENNESSEE DIVISION OF ARCHAEOLOGY STAFF ARE CURRENTLY WORKING OUT-OF-OFFICE TO ENSURE THE HEALTH AND SAFETY OF OUR EMPLOYEES.
 WE WILL CONTINUE TO CARRY OUT OUR MISSION AND RESPONSIBILITIES AND RESPOND TO EMAILS AND PHONE MESSAGES AS QUICKLY AS POSSIBLE.

 THE TDOA SITE FILE IS CURRENTLY CLOSED TO VISITORS.
-See below for info on how to conduct background research via email.
+See below for info on how to request background research.

 For more information or to inquire about any of the site file services listed here, please email TDOA.SiteFile@tn.gov or call one of our Site File Curators: